Where were you born?

 Did you like school?

 I liked school because I liked to learn things, all different kinds of things—but especially reading and writing.
 The areas I found most challenging were math and science.
 But I ended up marrying a man who excelled in math—my husband Rob.
 And then we had two boys, Matt and Dan, who loved reading and spending time at the library just like me.
 Now I especially enjoy reading with my grandchildren–and having them read to me!

 When did you start writing?

 I began writing stories and poems in elementary school.
 I won a few local prizes and was published in local newspapers.
 I enjoyed the acclaim, but mostly I wrote because I enjoyed writing so much—taking a blank page and making it come to life with characters.
 In high school, college, and beyond, I continued taking classes to improve my writing skills.
 After years working as a librarian, I decided I wanted to write full time and share my stories with young readers.

 Lots of people!
 My family–especially my husband–is very supportive of my writing.
 Local and online writers’ groups I belong to help review my writing and give me wonderful suggestions to make it better.
 My friends also encourage me greatly.
 And of course, students in the schools I visit give me all kinds of new story ideas.

 What do you do for fun?

 I think writing is loads of fun.
-But I also enjoy playing tennis, hiking, reading–and hanging out with my two grandsons!
+But I also enjoy tennis, art, piano playing–and hanging out with my grandkids!